 Luke Thorne’s review published on Letterboxd:

-The direction from Trier is very good because he allows the facial expressions to be seen to a strong effect throughout, while also keeping a tense atmosphere happening as well and the script is written to a decent standard by the director and as he makes the movie good to follow.
+The direction from Argento is very good because he allows the facial expressions to be seen to a strong effect throughout while also keeping a really tense atmosphere happening as well and the script is written to a decent standard by the director and Daria Nicolodi as they make the movie easy to follow.

 The technical aspects that stand out best are the set and camera, because the set is terrific to view throughout, while the camera makes good use of the locations and also captures the tense and dramatic moments well, which get the edge-of-the-seat status, sometimes in a disturbing way.

 Although some of the film can be uncomfortable at times due to the scenes of gory violence, these are part of the story so they have to be included otherwise it would make absolutely no-sense whatsoever.

 Overall, the original version of Suspiria is one very decent and spine-tingling horror with Suzy Harper good and Joan Bennett excellent.
 Dario Argento is on fine form here as well.